wp-plugins/sm-sticky-featured-widget/readme.txt

 - Heavily modified the queries and is now 100% ClassiPress compliant.

 == Upgrade Notice ==
+Version 1.2.0
+- Added the option to display "Non-sticky" posts into the widget as requested by a user (even though it seemed a bit ironic)

 Version 1.1.0
 - Compatable with ClassiPress version 3.0.5.X and 3.1
 - Fixed homepage number of displayed ads bug